What can local food do for you?

 Buying local is supporting the creation of truly local jobs and a closed-circuit local economy.
 When you support a local farmer, you are supporting your neighbor instead of a large corporation.

 Healthier with Fewer Chemicals.

 Usually, local operations are smaller than large corporate farms and produce goods with a much lower chemical input rate.
 This means fewer pesticides, herbicides, and other conventional chemicals that could suppress your health and turn your salad into a toxic soup.

 Our farmers and producers take food safety very seriously.
 A shorter trip between the source of your food and your kitchen makes for a much safer, transparent food chain.

 What’s the Deal with the 30 Mile Meal?

 Did you know that by committing to spend just $10 a week on locally grown foods you can help rebuild your local economy?
-That’s why the goal of the 30 Mile Meal is connecting food buyers and suppliers and educating the public about the benefits of consuming local products.
+That’s why the goal of the 30 Mile Meal is connecting food buyers and suppliers, and educating the public about the benefits of consuming local products.
 The brand provides a shared identity for everyone involved in the local food scene that can be marketed to the public in hopes of creating economic development around our local food system.
+The brand unites growers, producers, servers, and sellers under one exclusive identity in order to signal truly local food.
+Any food business can participate, so long as it makes or uses food or ingredients from within 30 miles of our epicenter.
 Together, we can make a difference!

 - Look for the logo.
 When you see the 30 Mile Meal logo at a business, you know they’re sourcing locally and supporting other local businesses!
 Give them your business and your support.
 Discover other easy ways to source locally with this roadmap.

 - Tell a friend.
-One of the best and easiest ways you can help is by telling a friend about the 30 Mile Meal, and to look for our logo when shopping or dining out!
+One of the best and easiest ways you can help is by telling a friend about the 30 Mile Meal.